-Original post made by Elizabeth LaScala on Dec 28, 2009
+Original post made by Elizabeth LaScala, another community, on Dec 28, 2009

 One of the decisions students have to face when they apply to college is whether to use the CollegeBoard's Score Choice option.
 Score Choice offers students the opportunity to decide what test scores to send to schools they apply to.
 Score Choice is an issue of some complexity, and I will try to put things in perspective for students and their families.